body text Heading link

 The Graduate College lists the rules for forming a committee, for timing each step of the prelims, and for registering in the Preliminary Examination Policies and Procedures.
 Follow them closely.

-A Committee Recommendation Form must be completed and submitted to Erica Mann to before Preliminary exams.
+A Committee Recommendation Form must be completed and submitted to the Graduate College before Preliminary exams.

 Start forming a committee as you begin the last year of coursework.
 Propose members to your advisor based on your specialty, methods, and research topic or interests.
 Committee members should know your work well, usually because you did coursework with them.
 Most prelim committee members go on to serve on your dissertation committee (but check the rules for the two committees at the Graduate College Exams & Defense page).
 Choose the committee to cover broad fields as well as your specialty.